Select language · 言語を選択

 Deities & Spirits

-Fudō Myōō is regarded as an incarnation (manifestation) of Mahavairocana (Dainichi Nyorai), the central buddha of Esoteric Buddhism.
-In other words, Fudō Myōō represents the fierce and powerful protective form of Mahavairocana, the supreme buddha in Shingon Esoteric Buddhism.
+Fudō Myōō is considered a manifestation (gonka) of Dainichi Nyorai, the central Buddha of esoteric Buddhism.
+In other words, Fudō Myōō represents the fierce and powerful protective form of Dainichi Nyorai, the supreme Buddha in Shingon esoteric Buddhism.

-• The flames on his back: They consume all earthly desires and afflictions
+The flames on his back: Burn away worldly desires and delusions

-• The sword in his right hand: It cuts through and corrects "greed, anger, and foolish thoughts"
+The sword in his right hand: Sever and correct "greed, anger, and foolish thoughts"

-• The rope in his left hand: It binds and removes all evil things
+The rope in his left hand: Bind and remove evil things

 More at this location